English

 Prerequisite: English II, Credit: 1, Grade: 11, Weight: S

-Study American Literature, including how it reflects our nation's culture and history.
-Also, study the connection of themes, ideas, and movements in American Literature across time.
-In addition, students will read representative works from historical periods in American History, from the origin of our country to the present day.
+Further text-analysis skills focus students on American Literature, including analyzing how it reflects our nation's culture and history.
+Students analyze the connections of themes, symbols, ideas, and movements in American literature across time.
+In addition, students read representative non-fiction works from periods in American history, analyzing their purpose, rhetoric, and effect, and producing sustained writing products.

 ENGLISH III HONORS